 Compensation plays an important role in achieving short and long-term business objectives that ultimately drive business success.
 The Corporation's compensation philosophy is to foster a high performance culture at all levels of the organization.
-The granting of stock options and RSUs will be used to focus and reward results.
-These will be a significant component of executive compensation.
+The granting of Options and restricted share units ("RSUs") will be used to retain and reward Executive Officers and directors for individual, business, and corporate results.
+These grants will be a significant component of executive compensation.
 This approach is based on the assumption that the performance of the Common Share price over the long term is an important indicator of long-term performance.